In your corner: Pediatric Complex Care team advocates for children with multiple medical needs

 Since Alejandro came under Murphy’s care, his sick admissions to the hospital are down, and he’s only had two seizure-related admissions this year, compared to several times a month previously, his mother said.

-The Pediatric Complex Care Team at Penn State Children’s Hospital, the only such program in south central Pennsylvania, offers three components:
+The Pediatric Complex Care Team at Penn State Health Children’s Hospital, the only such program in south central Pennsylvania, offers three components:

 - A primary care medical home that provides well-child visits, acute visits, after-hours calls and helps families coordinate appointments among specialists, medications, medical equipment, insurance benefits and more.
 Each child is followed by one of the two complex care physicians and one of the registered nurse clinical case managers, Traci David, Jennifer Coolbeth and Paula Cameron.